j-mnr/gophergo.dev/content/basics/10-map.md

 // https://en.wikipedia.org/wiki/Associative_array

-// MapBasic shows how to make a new map and how to add and remove keys and
+// Basic shows how to make a new map and how to add and remove keys and
 // values to it.
-func MapBasic() {
+func Basic() {
 	myMap := make(map[string]int, 4) // We can leave out the size too!
 	myMap["key1"] = 100
 	myMap["key2"] = 20